Classical algorithms for estimating expectation values in linear-optical circuits

-It is worth emphasizing that Theorem~\ref{th:ggurvits} can also be used to approximate the overlap of two quantum states generated by linear optical circuits.
+It is worth emphasizing that Theorem~\ref{th:ggurvits} can also be used to approximate the overlap of two quantum states generated by linear-optical circuits.
 Such a quantity has attracted attention for machine learning applications of boson sampling, such as kernel method \cite{chabaud2021quantum, yin2024experimental, hoch2025quantum}.
-More specifically, boson samplers are used to estimate the overlap of two quantum states corresponding to two different data vectors $\bm{x},\bm{y}$ as $|\langle \psi|\hat{U}^\dagger(\bm{x})\hat{U}(\bm{y})|\psi\rangle|^2$, where $\hat{U}(\bm{x})$ corresponds to the linear optical circuits whose configuration depend on the data vector $\bm{x}$.
+More specifically, boson samplers are used to estimate the overlap of two quantum states corresponding to two different data vectors $\bm{x},\bm{y}$ as $|\langle \psi|\hat{U}^\dagger(\bm{x})\hat{U}(\bm{y})|\psi\rangle|^2$, where $\hat{U}(\bm{x})$ corresponds to the linear-optical circuits whose configuration depend on the data vector $\bm{x}$.
 Thus, our classical method can replace boson samplers for this purpose.